 General Education Core Classes (English, College Algebra, etc.)

 Another option is Georgia's Alternate Diploma Path.
 This law offers an alternate path to high school graduation for students who have completed certain requirements at their high school.
 In order to participate, students must have finished the 10th grade and successfully completed certain courses and all required tests associated with them.
-To answer any MOWR questions you may have, download this flyer, contact your high school counselor or call our MOWR Coordinator at 706-641-5660.
+To answer any Dual Enrollment questions you may have, download this flyer, contact your high school counselor or call our High School Initiatives Coordinator at 706-641-5660.